Surrealist-Pillow/n-body-problem/README.md

 n-body-problem
 ==============

-An n-body physics problem modeled using C++.
+An n-body physics problem modeled using C.